WebsiteBaker-modules/anynews/README.md

 ![](docs/anynews.png)

 ### Use Anynews from a Droplet
-Since v2.8.0, cwsoft-anynews contains droplet code, allowing you to invoke Anynews via a self created droplet inside your WYSIWYG editor or template.
-The droplet code uses the getNewsItems function and accepts any configuration option in arbitrary order provided by URL strings from the droplet.
-To create your own Anynews Droplet, follow the steps below.
+Since v2.8.0 cwsoft-anynews allows you to invoke Anynews via a self created Droplet from your WYSIWYG editor or template more easily.
+The Droplet code makes use of the `getNewsItems` function and accepts optional configuration option in arbitrary provided via the Droplet.
+To create your own Anynews Droplet, please follow the steps below.

 1. create a new Droplet called `getNewsItems` via WebsiteBaker Admin-Tools --> Droplets
 2. enter the following code into the Droplet code section:

 	require_once(WB_PATH . '/modules/cwsoft-anynews/droplet/cwsoft-anynews-droplet.php');
 	return $output;

 3. enter the following code into a WYSIWYG editor to get the Droplet working

 	[[getNewsItems?group_id=1,2&display_mode=4]]

 You can use any Anynews configuration parameter available in the Droplet.